TrevorHProgramming/TF2004-File-Editor/README.md

 VBIN: Most likely "Vertex Binary".
 The game's model files for characters.
 Models can be converted into STL or DAE depending on the details needed.
 Animation data is still being researched.

 VBIN.Mesh: The game's model files for levels.
 These are structured significantly differently from standard VBIN files and aren't well understood yet.
+Significant progress has been made recently, but there are still issues determining where to start one triangle strip over another.

 ITF: Might be "Infogrames Texture Format/File".
 The game's texture files, fairly similar to standard .BMPs.